tc-pn/TDDFT1D_original/README.md

 COMMON initializes all needed variables.

 init_DFT1DMF.for computes the initial single-particle states in a iterative way, in a Wood-Saxon potential completed by a harmonic oscillator and an optical potential at the borders of the spatial lattice.
+The harmonic oscillator is there to prevent an initial state with particles in the continuum.
+There is a possibility to initialize the code using only an Harmonic Oscillator.

 TDDFT1D.for contains the code for the time-propagation.